 For a guided walking tour, check out On Location Tours Central Park TV & Movie Sites Walking Tour.
-This two-hour walking tour features over 30 locations from your favorite TV shows & movies.
+This daily two-hour walking tour features over 30 locations from your favorite TV shows & movies.
 Check out the video below.

 Stop A – Plaza Hotel

 The Plaza Hotel built in 1907, has been used in many different films.
 It’s elegant, French Renaissance-style exterior has come to represent the pinnacle of New York luxury for many people.

 The Plaza is the main setting for the film “Eloise at the Plaza,” which was released in 2003 (and was based on a popular children’s book series from the 1950’s).
 The title character is a little girl who actually resides in the Plaza Hotel on the “tippy-top floor.”
 Julie Andrews appeared in the film as Eloise’s Nanny.

 The Plaza Hotel is also prominently featured in the 2013 adaptation of “The Great Gatsby,” directed by Baz Luhrman.
 The main characters in the story have escaped the Long Island heat by coming to the city and renting a suite at the Plaza.
 It is here that Jay Gatsby confronts Tom Buchanan and reveals that he has been having an affair with his wife, Daisy.
 This scene is taken directly from the original novel, which features The Plaza as well.